 Default Under Prime Lease Does Not Terminate Sublease When Sublessee Is a Third-Party Beneficiary of Non-Disturbance Provisions in Prime Lease – Chumash Hill Properties, Inc. v.
 Peram (1995) 39 Cal.App.4th 1226.

-In (Chumash Hill Properties, Inc. v.
-Peram (1995) 39 Cal.App.4th 1226) Climate One, Inc. leased real property from the owner of the property, Peram (“Lessor”).
-The lease provided Lessee with the right to sublet all or any part of the property and included provisions stating that:
+In Chumash Hill Properties, Inc. v.
+Peram (1995) 39 Cal.App.4th 1226, the owner of real property (“Lessor”) leased its property to Climate One, Inc., the lessee.
+The lease provided lessee with the right to sublet all or any part of the property and included provisions stating that:

-(1) if a sublessee cures all curable defaults of the Lessee, the sublessee’s possession and use shall not be disturbed by Lessor or by mortgagee as long as (a) the sublessee perform its obligations under the sublease (b) the sublessee attorns to Lessor and mortgagee according to their respective interests and (c) Lessee’s subsequent curable defaults are cured by the sublessee; and
+(1) if a sublessee cures all curable defaults of the lessee, the sublessee’s possession and use shall not be disturbed by Lessor or by mortgagee as long as (a) the sublessee performs its obligations under the sublease (b) the sublessee attorns to Lessor and mortgagee according to their respective interests and (c) lessee’s subsequent curable defaults are cured by the sublessee; and

 (2) no sublessee qualifying under the non-disturbance provisions of the lease shall be ejected.

-Climate One, Inc. assigned its interest in the lease above to Daphne’s Ltd (“Daphne’s”).
-Daphne’s executed a note in favor Carson Wayne Newton (“Newton”), which was secured by a deed of trust against the improvements Daphne’s made on the leased property.
-Thereafter, in 1984, Daphne’s subleased the property to Chumash Hill Properties, Inc. (“Sublessee”) pursuant to a written sublease.
+Climate One, Inc. assigned its interest in the lease described above to Daphne’s Ltd (“Daphne”).
+Daphne executed a note in favor Carson Wayne Newton (“Newton”), which was secured by a deed of trust against the improvements Daphne made on the leased property.
+Thereafter, in 1984, Daphne subleased the property to Chumash Hill Properties, Inc. (“Sublessee”) pursuant to a written sublease.
 In 1987, Newton obtained a judgment of foreclosure on the deed of trust and took over Daphne’s lease payments to Lessor.
 In connection with the judgment, Sublessee’s sublease was modified so that Sublessee only possessed a portion of the property.
 In 1992, Newton filed for a voluntary chapter 11 bankruptcy, and Newton’s lease with Lessor was deemed rejected by the bankruptcy court.

 In affirming the Trial Court’s decision, the Court of Appeals held that: